travis-ci/docs-travis-ci-com/blog/_posts/2013-01-30-new-build-system-is-live.md

 running on our new build system!

-This is good news, as we've outlined recently, as this new build system and the way it's now used is a lot stabler compared to our old one.
+This is good news, as we've outlined recently, as this new build system and the way it's now used is a lot more stable compared to our old one.
 You can read up on all the details in [last week's blog post](http://about.travis-ci.org/blog/2013-01-25-the-worker-gets-a-revamp/).